Stop working so many late nights

 Why I started my business

-TLDR?
-Scroll over to the photos!
+For the short story... scroll over to the photos!

 I used to work a 7-6 corporate job.
 (What is this 9-5 thing people keep talking about?)
 I went to grad school at night, I spent my weekends in the library working on team projects and writing case studies, and I always felt like something was missing in my career.
 I felt like a square peg in a round hole, searching for something that didn't exist.